What’s Time-in-Range? And Why’s It So Important?

 How to Improve Time-in-Range After Meals

-Use a CGM
+Use of a CGM

-Use a Diabetes Logbook App
+Use of a Diabetes Logbook App

 Using a CGM is an effective tool to measure your overall Time-in-Range, but to get more specific insights about your Time-in-Range after meals, combine it with a diabetes food tracker app like SNAQ.
 SNAQ is a diabetes logbook app that syncs with your glucose sensor, allowing you to discover how the food you eat affects your Time-in-Range.
 The app uses food recognition AI to recognize your meal, then shows you the full nutritional breakdown and post-meal glucose curve for each meal.